arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 		int num_peers;
 	};

-The ``num_peers`` tells how many peers were returned from the tracker.
-This is not necessarily all new peers, some of them may already be connected.
+The ``num_peers`` tells how many peers the tracker returned in this response.
+This is not expected to be more thant the ``num_want`` settings.
+These are not necessarily all new peers, some of them may already be connected.

 tracker_warning_alert
 ---------------------